 Bacteria gets in the ears and causes Yeast (black wax) build up in the ear. (we will discuss which products are used during visit of cattery)

-If you do not treat the ears with a prescrption medication to kill the yeast within the ear the animal may get an inner EAR infection.
+If you do not treat the ears with a medication to kill the yeast within the ear the animal may get an inner EAR infection.
 This can lead to an inner ear infection if not treated and animal may acquire a titled head and loss of balance.
-This many times becomes permanent.
+The head tilt many times becomes permanent.

 SPAYING & NEUTERING

-VERY IMPORTANT TO GET YOUR FEMALE CAT SPAYED IF NOT BREEDING.
-PYOMETRA can happen to female cats that have not been spayed.
+VERY IMPORTANT TO GET YOUR FEMALE CAT SPAYED.
+PYOMETRA can/will happen to female cats that have not been spayed.
 To many heat cycles without being bred will cause abnormal levels of hormones.
 The pyometra is an abscessed, pus-filled infected uterus.
 Stimulation of the uterus with abnormal levels of hormones (estrogen and progesterone) cause the lining of the uterus to become thickened and fluid accumulates inside the uterus.
 Infection develops in the uterus and fills with pus.
 The infection is life-threatening.
 The usual treatment for pyometra is surgical removal of the uterus and ovaries.
 It is crucial that the infected uterine contents do not spill and that no excess hemorrhage occurs.
 The surgery is challenging especially if the patient is toxic.
-Many times even after removal of the uterus & ovaries, death may still occur.
+Many times even after removal of the uterus & ovaries, death will still occur.